tassioFront/jerry/auth-app-instructions.md

-# Jerry

-Welcome to Jerry: A FastAPI Authentication Microservice Boilerplate.
+## A FastAPI Authentication Microservice Boilerplate.

 It is a production-ready, extensible authentication microservice built with FastAPI, PostgreSQL, and JWT.
 This boilerplate is designed to be a reusable foundation for authentication in microservices architectures.